Medieval medicine of Western Europe: Christian interpretation

 Medicine in the Middle Ages was rooted in Christianity through not only the spread of medical texts through monastic tradition but also through the beliefs of sickness in conjunction with medical treatment and theory.
 Christianity, throughout the medieval period, did not set medical knowledge back or forwards.
 The church taught that God sometimes sent illness as a punishment, and that in these cases, repentance could lead to a recovery.
 This led to the practice of penance and pilgrimage as a means of curing illness.
 In the Middle Ages, some people did not consider medicine a profession suitable for Christians, as disease was often considered God-sent.
 God was considered to be the "divine physician" who sent illness or healing depending on his will.
 From a Christian perspective, disease could be seen either as a punishment from God or as an affliction of demons (or elves, see first paragraph under Theories of Medicine).
-The ultimate healer in this interpretation is of course God, but medical practitioners cited both the bible and Christian history as evidence that humans could and should attempt to cure diseases.
-For example, the Lorsch Book of Remedies or the Lorsch Leechbook contains a lengthy defense of medical practice from a Christian perspective.
+The ultimate healer in this interpretation is of course God, but medical practitioners cited both the Bible and Christian history as evidence that humans could and should attempt to cure diseases.
+For example, the Lorsch Book of Remedies or the Lorsch Pharmacopoeia contains a lengthy defense of medical practice from a Christian perspective.
 Christian treatments focused on the power of prayer and holy words, as well as liturgical practice.

 However, many monastic orders, particularly the Benedictines, were very involved in healing and caring for the sick and dying.
-In many cases, the Greek philosophy that early Medieval medicine was based upon was compatible with Christianity.
+In many cases, the Greek philosophy that early medieval medicine was based upon was compatible with Christianity.
 Though the widespread Christian tradition of sickness being a divine intervention in reaction to sin was popularly believed throughout the Middle Ages, it did not rule out natural causes.
 For example, the Black Death was thought to have been caused by both divine and natural origins.
 The plague was thought to have been a punishment from God for sinning, however because it was believed that God was the reason for all natural phenomena, the physical cause of the plague could be scientifically explained as well.
 One of the more widely accepted scientific explanations of the plague was the corruption of air in which pollutants such as rotting matter or anything that gave the air an unpleasant scent caused the spread of the plague.